 Program curriculum, dates, and faculty are subject to change.
 In the unlikely event of a change in the program dates, participants who previously paid are eligible to have the program fee refunded in full, but the School is not responsible for any other expenses incurred by the participant.

-There are 5-10 hours of preliminary assignments and readings to complete prior to the start of the program.
-Materials will be distributed to participants a month before the program start date.
+There are 15-20 hours of preliminary assignments and required readings to complete prior to the start of the program.
+Access to the course site will be provided six weeks before the program start date.